-Eastern Orthodox Mission Theology Today, by James J. Stamoolis (Minneapolis, Minnesota, Light and Life Publishing, 1986).
-See especially chapters 11, 12 and 13: "The Liturgy in Orthodox Missiology", "Missiological Dimensions in Orthodox Ecclesiology", "The Missionary Nature of the Church".

-"The Theology of the Holy Spirit" and "The Church and Ministry", chapters I and III respectively in Catholicity and the Church by John Meyendorff (Crestwood, New York: St. Vladimir's Seminary Press, 1983).

-"Trinitarian Relations and The Life of The Church", "The Holy Spirit and the Sobornicity of The Church" and "The Holy Trinity: Structure of Supreme Love", chapters 1 to 3 in Theology and the Church by Dumitru Staniloae, transl. by Robert Barringer (Crestwood, New York: St. Vladimir's Seminary Press, 1980).
+- 1. Eastern Orthodox Mission Theology Today, by James J. Stamoolis.
+Minneapolis, Minnesota, Light and Life Publishing, 1986.
+See especially chapters 11, 12 and 13: "The Liturgy in Orthodox Missiology," "Missiological Dimensions in Orthodox Ecclesiology," "The Missionary Nature of the Church." - 2.
+"The Theology of the Holy Spirit" and "The Church and Ministry," chapters I and III respectively in Catholicity and the Church by John Meyendorff.
+Crestwood, New York: St. Vladimir's Seminary Press, 1983. - 3.
+"Trinitarian Relations and The Life of The Church," "The Holy Spirit and the Sobornicity of The Church" and "The Holy Trinity: Structure of Supreme Love," chapters 1 to 3 in Theology and the Church by Dumitru Staniloae, transl. by Robert Barringer.
+Crestwood, New York: St. Vladimir's Seminary Press, 1980.

+^{14.} This perfect harmony among the Persons of the Trinity expressed in Rublev's icon, is called perichoresis, to use the Greek term, or, in the English expression coined by Charles Williams, co-inherence.
-"God and Man in the Orthodox Church" and "Catholicity and Ecumenism", chapters 1 and 3 respectively in All the Fulness of God: Essays on Orthodoxy, Ecumenism and Modern Society by Fr.
-Thomas Hopko (Crestwood, New York: St. Vladimir's Seminary Press, 1982).

-The Mystery of the Trinity: Trinitarian Experience and Vision in the Biblical and Patristic Tradition by Boris Bobrinskoy, translated by Anthony P. Gythiel (Crestwood, New York: St. Vladimir's Seminary Press, 1999.

-The Eucharist: Sacrament of the Kingdom, by Alexander Schmemann (Crestwood, New York: St. Vladimir's Seminary Press, 1988

-Of Water and the Spirit: A Liturgical Study of Baptism by Alexander Schmemann (St. Vladimir's Seminary Press, 1974).

-Doors of Perception - Icons and Their Spiritual Significance by John Baggley (St. Vladimir's Seminary Press, 1988).

-Theology of the Icon, vol. 1 and 2 by Leonid Ouspensky (Crestwood, New York: St. Vladimir's Seminary Press, 1992).

-Bunge, Gabriel.
-The Rublev Trinity: The Icon of the Trinity by the Monk-Painter Andrei Rubev, transl. by Andrew Louth.
+- 4. "God and Man in the Orthodox Church" and "Catholicity and Ecumenism," chapters 1 and 3 respectively in All the Fullness of God: Essays on Orthodoxy, Ecumenism and Modern Society by Fr.
+Thomas Hopko.
+Crestwood, New York: St. Vladimir's Seminary Press, 1982. - 5.
+The Mystery of the Trinity: Trinitarian Experience and Vision in the Biblical and Patristic Tradition by Boris Bobrinskoy, translated by Anthony P. Gythiel.
+Crestwood, New York: St. Vladimir's Seminary Press, 1999. - 6.
+The Eucharist: Sacrament of the Kingdom, by Alexander Schmemann.
+Crestwood, New York: St. Vladimir's Seminary Press, 1988. - 7.
+Of Water and the Spirit: A Liturgical Study of Baptism by Alexander Schmemann.
+St. Vladimir's Seminary Press, 1974. - 8.
+Doors of Perception Icons and Their Spiritual Significance by John Baggley.
+St. Vladimir's Seminary Press, 1988. - 9.
+Theology of the Icon, vol. 1 and 2 by Leonid Ouspensky.
+Crestwood, New York: St. Vladimir's Seminary Press, 1992. - 10.
+The Rublev Trinity: The Icon of the Trinity by the Monk-Painter Andrei Rublev by Gabriel Bunge.
+Transl.
+Andrew Louth.
 Crestwood, New York: St. Vladimir's Seminary Press, 2007.

-About the author: Spencer Estabrooks, MA, MDiv, is Director of St. Arseny Orthodox Christian Theological Institute, Faculty of Theology, the University of Winnipeg, Winnipeg, Manitoba.
+About the author: Father Anthony (Spencer) Estabrooks, MA, MDiv, is Director of St. Arseny Orthodox Christian Theological Institute, in Winnipeg, and a parish priest of the Theotokos of the Life-giving Spring Mission, in Winnipeg, Manitoba.